pimcore/pimcore/3rd-party-licenses.md

 ## ExtJS by Sencha Inc.
-pimcore includes the GPLv3 version of the ExtJS JavaScript framework under the Open Source License Exception for Applications (FLOSS).
+pimcore includes the GPLv3 version of the ExtJS JavaScript framework (version 3) under the Open Source License Exception for Applications (FLOSS).

+There are two FLOSS exceptions available for use with this release for open source applications that are distributed under a license other than GPL.

+* Open Source License Exception for Applications [view archived copy](https://www.pimcore.org/download/license/extjs-floss-exception-applications.png)
+* Open Source License Exception for Development [view archived copy](https://www.pimcore.org/download/license/extjs-floss-exception-development.png)

+Further information:
 http://www.sencha.com/license/

 ## Zend Framework by Zend Technologies Ltd.